Tokenyet/react-jss/readme.md

 If you want to specify a JSS version and plugins to use, you should create your [own JSS instance](https://github.com/cssinjs/jss/blob/master/docs/js-api.md#create-an-own-jss-instance), [setup plugins](https://github.com/cssinjs/jss/blob/master/docs/setup.md#setup-with-plugins) and pass it to `JssProvider`.

+**Notice: This is the origin post from react-jss, but I stuck on this a Full Day.
+So I decide to fork this readme for someone who stucked as me.
+If you are stucked by this, see below(or more below)**

 ```javascript
 import {create as createJss} from 'jss'
 import {JssProvider} from 'react-jss'